The RCEM offers grants up to £5,000 for a research application focused on improving the delivery of emergency medicine in low income countries.

 *If no-one in your team is currently a member or fellow of RCEM but you have an interesting/important research idea in emergency medicine, please take a look at colleagues in the NIHR Incubator for Emergency Care who may be able to help support as a co-applicant or link you to further colleagues for this or future submissions

-For a list of frequently asked questions (especially important for grant administration information) please click here.
+For a list of Frequently Asked Questions (especially important for grant administration information) please see the FAQ section below.

 For further information about the grant please contact: